Zijian007/LIBERO-PRO/README.md

 To specify single-type or combined-type generalization evaluation, you only need to modify the `evaluation_config.yaml` configuration file in the project directory.
 The core configuration parameters and their functions are as follows:

+Please modify the path in `evaluation_config.yaml` to the absolute path of your project before the evaluation.
 In `evaluation_config.yaml`, adjust the boolean values ( true/false ) of the following parameters to enable or disable specific generalization evaluation types:

 | Parameter | Function |